© All Rights Reserved Ofelia

 Namibia celebrates Independence Day on the 21st of March, to mark the day in 1990 when it gained full independence from South Africa.
 It is a national holiday with many shops and businesses closing for the day as well as all governmental offices.

-A very important event in the capital, with celebrations beginning on the first Friday of April.
+The Windhoek Karneval is a very important event in the capital, with celebrations beginning on the first Friday of April.
 There is the Prinzenball, Büttenabende, the Maskenball (the masked ball) and the Kehraus, which marks the end of the carnival.
 Festivities also include a ladies night, a youth carnival and a childrens carnival.

 August sees Swakopmund come alive with street parades, all-night parties, and large amounts of drinking.